-All staff should complete Level 1 of Adult Safeguarding e-learning programme and clinical staff should complete Level 2.
-The programmes can be accessed for free online here.
+Online training can be accessed for free.
+All staff should complete Level 1 and clinical staff should complete Level 2.

 Level 1: for all non-clinical staff, receptionists and administration staff

-This is an e-learning programme which must be completed before attending a face-to-face session: www.e-lfh.org.uk/programmes/safeguarding-children/access-the-e-learning/
+This is an e-learning programme that must be completed before attending a face-to-face session.

 Level 3: for all clinical staff who work with children, young people, parents/carers (GPs, Practice Nurses and HCAs)